Zelda Wynn Valdes: Career

 Beginning in 1935, she had her own dressmaking business in White Plains, New York.
 She eventually oversaw ladies alterations, and developed her own dressmaking clientele.
 In 1948, Valdes opened "Zelda Wynn," her design and dressmaking studio, on Broadway (in what is now Washington Heights on Broadway and West 158th Street).
 Valdes said that her shop was the first black-owned business on Broadway.
 She sold her dresses to movie star Dorothy Dandridge, opera diva Jessye Norman, and singer Gladys Knight.
 Valdes also dressed the entire bridal party for the 1948 wedding of Marie Ellington, aka Maria Cole and Nat King Cole.
 Additional celebrity clients included Josephine Baker, Mae West, Ella Fitzgerald, Eartha Kitt, and Marian Anderson, Constance Bennett, Diahann Carroll, Ruby Dee, Aretha Franklin, and Gladys Knight.
 Her designing relationship with Fitzgerald was mostly long-distance - she told The New York Times in 1994 that she only fitted Fitzgerald once in 12 years, and did most of her designing for her based on her imagination.
 Valdes also created a new sexier image for singer Joyce Bryant who LIFE Magazine dubbed "the Black Marilyn Monroe."
 Wynn's contribution to Bryant's rebranding was integral to the success of the singer's career.
 Whereas before Bryant was known to wear 'sweet' dresses to accompany her 'sweet' songs, Zelda's suggestion to dress Bryant in more formfitting gowns that complimented her curves, helped in establishing Bryant as a global talent.

 Her extensive clientele coupled to her involvement as president of the National Association of Fashion and Accessory Designers in 1949, bolstered her career.
 The organization, jointly founded by Mary McLeod Bethune, was made up of Black designers who were dedicated to providing opportunities for networking, professional development, and funding young designers and their endeavors.
 There was also a focus on bridging the divide between the black fashion world and the mainstream fashion industry.

 Label in dress (c.1940s) worn by Ella Fitzgerald.

 In the 1950s, she moved "Chez Zelda" to 151 57th Street in Midtown.
 She had a staff of nine dressmakers and charged almost $1,000 per couture gown.
 Overall, Wynn was widely known to create dresses that accentuated curves whilst delivering a look of powerful femininity.
 She famously claimed, "I just had a God- given talent for making people beautiful" in an interview with the New York Times in 1994.

-Playboy Bunny suit

-Since 2013, rumours have suggested the original design of the Playboy Bunny costume was by Valdes; however, there exists no evidence to support this.
-This is also contradicted by recounts in much earlier publications such as "Big Bunny" by Joe Goldberg (1967) and "The Bunny Years" by Kathryn Leigh Scott (1998).